rmflight/wg_vis_presentation/README.md

 The html version of the `R`, `ggplot` and `Cytoscape` demo can be found in the repo.
 It can also be viewed online [here](https://rmflight.github.io/wg_vis_presentation/wg_visualization_ggplot_cytoscape_matplotlib.html).

+Please note that some of the graphics currently do not show correctly in the HTML version, however when running the code locally it should work.
+As well, none of the `Cytoscape` graphs are shown, this will hopefully be corrected in future versions.

 ## Python & matplotlib

 The `ipython` notebook covering `matplotlib` can be viewed [here](http://nbviewer.ipython.org/github/rmflight/wg_vis_presentation/blob/master/matplotlib%20demo.ipynb).